 The best way to play crude oil, with CNBC's Melissa Lee and the Options Action traders.

 The Fast Money traders share their final trades of the day.

 The Fast Money traders take a look at today's biggest market movers.

-Jim Cramer explains why he is watching shares of Exxon Mobil ahead of the open.
+CNBC's Jim Cramer explains why he is watching the PC business and shares of Hewlett-Packard.